• High strength S17400 precipitation hardened martensitic stainless steel round steel System 1

 Products need to be customized in advance (such as non-standard production and processing).
 Please consult the merchant before placing an order to see if there is stock available.
 If customization is required, please confirm the order deadline (to avoid delaying your urgent needs).

-- Q: Are steel round bars resistant to abrasion?
+Q: Are steel round bars resistant to chemicals?

-- Q: What are the advantages of using steel round bars in construction?
+Q: What are the advantages of using nickel-iron alloy steel round bars?

-- Q: Can steel round bars be used for making staircases?
+Q: Can steel round bars be bent or formed into shapes?

-- Q: What is the difference between a cold-drawn and a polished steel round bar?
+Q: What is the difference between a cold finished and a hot rolled steel round bar?

 Send your message to us